-Coastal Cleanup Day is about much more than picking up trash.
-It’s a chance for Californians to join people around the world in expressing their respect for our oceans and waterways.
-It’s an opportunity for the community to demonstrate its desire for clean water and healthy marine life.
-And it's a moment to share with one's neighbors, family, and friends, coming together to accomplish something vital and worthy on behalf of our environment.
+Coastal Cleanup Day has successfully diverted millions of pounds of plastic debris from the ocean, but at the end of the day, this event is about much more than picking up trash.
+Over the years, the event has created a long-term dataset that describes the prevalence of different types of debris on our beaches and shorelines, which is used by policy makers to shape and monitor the success of plastic pollution prevention efforts.
+Moreover, it's a chance for Californians to join people around the world in expressing respect for our oceans and waterways, as well as an opportunity for the community to send a statement and demonstrate its desire for clean water and healthy marine life.
+Finally, it's a moment to share with one's neighbors, family, and friends, coming together to accomplish something vital and worthy on behalf of the places we treasure.